RamezHamdiSaeed/Recipies-Master/README.md

 - add our player visual 3d model with dynamic rotation.
 - add idle and walk animations
 - using ready to use animator Controller
+- setup Cinemachine to be above the main camera to ad noise